c0fec0de/git-ws/docs/manual/group-filter.rst

 of repositories on or off.
 The initial filter is build from the main repo's manifest.
 While evaluating the dependency tree, we'll *append* filter expressions of dependencies to that list of filters.
-Before currently evaluating a filter on a repository, the filter set on the command line is appended to the list.
+Before actually evaluating a filter on a repository, the filter set on the command line is appended to the list.

 What happens technically is, that the *last matching expression* in this